laravel/spark-next-docs/1.x/spark-paddle/configuration.md

 ## Configuring Billables

 Spark allows you to define the types of billable entities that your application will be managing.
 Most commonly, applications bill individual users for monthly and yearly subscription plans.
-However, your application may choose to bill some other type of entity, such as a team, organization, band, etc.
+However, your application may choose to bill some other type of model, such as a team, organization, band, etc.

 You may define your billable entities within the `billables` array of your application's `spark` configuration file.
 By default, this array contains an entry for the `App\Models\User` model of your application.

-Before continuing, you should ensure that the model class that corresponds to your billable entity is using the `Laravel\Spark\Billable` trait:
+Before continuing, you should ensure that the model class that corresponds to your billable model is using the `Laravel\Spark\Billable` trait:

 ```php
 <?php